Tarabadi/CI285Calc/README.md

 ```
 will run the project, hosting the calculator at port 3000 of **localhost**.
 Another cmd/terminal/preffered prompt has to opened to use the calculator.

-With the second prompt, a connection test can be run to ensure the calculator is being hosted and you can connect to it:
+With the second prompt, a connection test can be run to ensure the calculator is being hosted and you can connect to it.
+If everything is okay, it should look like:
 ```
 $ curl localhost:3000/test
 <p>Connection Successful!</p>